DeVos not enforcing pause on wage garnishments, lawsuit says

 The complaint, filed Thursday in federal court in Washington, alleges that thousands of workers are getting up to 15% of their paychecks held back because the Education Department has failed to notify employers that they must stop withholding pay.
 It was filed by consumer and student advocacy groups on behalf of Elizabeth Barber, a home health aide in New York, and any others who have lost wages during the crisis.

 Barber, 59, said the department has docked her pay multiple times since Congress approved its March 27 rescue package calling for immediate suspension of involuntary collections.
-Barber makes less than $13 per hour, according to the complaint, and has had 12% of her pay withheld in recent weeks.
-Barber says she’s being forced to leave electricity and water bills unpaid so she can cover basic needs.
+Barber makes less than $13 per hour, and has had 12% of her pay taken recently.
+She’s had to leave bills unpaid to cover basic needs, she said, and she’s at risk of losing her home if she doesn’t catch up on taxes.

-“I have no money in the bank.
-I need every dollar I earn at work to survive each day, but my hours have been cut because of the virus,” said Barber, of Penfield, New York.
-“I don’t understand why the government keeps taking my money away after it passed a law that says they will stop.”
+“I’m living paycheck to paycheck.
+By the end of the week, I may not even have enough for groceries,” said Barber, of Penfield, New York.
+“Some of us are going to fall through the cracks.
+Where are we going to get help from?”

 The department declined to comment on the lawsuit but said it has taken immediate action to halt garnishments.
 It says employers have been contacted by phone, email and letters instructing them to stop docking pay.